Assistant Women's Gymnastics Coach

 • Must be able to work a highly variable schedule including nights and weekends.

-• Possess a valid driver’s license and good driving record.This position requires the following background checks
+• Possess a valid driver’s license and good driving record.Required background checks

 • Child Abuse Certifications